Amla Osteoporosis , Osteopenia reversing herb is native to India. Its Botanic name is Phyllanthus emblica. And it is also called Emblica officinalis.

 In their study these researchers found that Amla induced Osteoclasts cells to programmed cell death.
 Since Osteoclasts are our bone removing cells, their death would mean that less bone is removed.
 As a result bone density can increase.
 This is the same mechanism used by a number of pharmaceutical drugs such as the bisphosphonate class of drugsl

-If you wish to read the article in its entirety just go to Amla Osteoporosis, Osteopenia herb from India
+If you wish to read the published article about Amla in its entirety just click on Amla Osteoporosis, Osteopenia herb from India

 Click here to read more Alternative Medicine treatments for bone loss.